Sasha Roselli and Nicole Sutton from DOC Alexandra scour the rock outcrops for grand skink, Nov 2019. Credit: Anna Yeoman

 Jewelled gecko newborns began to be seen the summer following translocation, in early 2019.
 By the end of 2020, 13 juvenile jewelled geckos had been found.
 These tiny twists of green are incredibly hard to spot amongst the vegetation, especially with their diamond patterning, so finding this many suggests there will be a good number more out there, happily evading searchers.

 To see the first grand and Otago skink babies, COET had to wait a little longer, until the following summer, as none of the skinks were pregnant when translocated into the fence.
-Finally in February 2020 Grant Norbury was thrilled to spot a newborn Otago skink happily basking on the rock, and a month later a newborn grand.
+Finally, in February, 2020 Grant Norbury was thrilled to spot a newborn Otago skink happily basking on the rock, and a month later a newborn grand skink.
 Others were soon added to the tally.

 Seeing the population begin breeding is a major milestone and a very encouraging indicator.
 Like the jewelled geckos, they are generally even more elusive than their parents, so there are likely to be more hidden away in the tangle of bluffs and vegetation.